EDRN/P5/.github/ISSUE_TEMPLATE/---bug.md

 3. Scroll down to `…`
 4. See the error at `…` 💥

-❗️ Mention if the bug appears:
-- [ ] When logged in
-- [ ] When not logged in

-or possibly *all* the time!
+❗️ Mention if the bug appears if you're logged in or not—or possibly *all* the time!

 ## 🔎 Expected Behavior

 Replace this with what you thought *should* happen.

 ## 🖼 Screenshots

 If you have any screenshots that help, attach them.

 ## 🕵️‍♀️ Extra Details